DdiEditor/ddieditor-spss/readme.txt

 DdiEditor-SPSS

 Module description:
-The ddieditor-spss is a module for converting statistical SPSS files into DDI-Lifecycle metadata and data file.
+The ddieditor-spss is a module in the DdiEditor framework for converting statistical SPSS files into DDI-Lifecycle metadata and data file.

 The main parts of the ddieditor-spss module is based on the Data Exchange Tools (DExT) project done by the UK Data Archive at the University of Essex and